1-1/2 cups brown rice flour

 5. Bake for 30 minutes or until bread begins to turn golden brown.
 Remove from oven and use a sharp knife to cut immediately into 1-inch pieces.
 Be sure to protect hands because pan will still be hot!
 Transfer cookies to a baking rack to cool completely.
 Store in an airtight container.

-1 day (including dough resting time)
+Total Time: 1 day (including dough resting time)